McConnell's coronavirus stimulus plan would provide payments of $1,200 per person, $2,400 for couples

 "These are urgent discussions and they need to happen at the member level," McConnell said, noting the White House will send key personnel to talk about the bill as they try to forge a compromise.

-Fox News is told McConnell did not yet have the votes on his side, and had two Republicans self-quarantined.
+Fox News is told McConnell did not yet have the votes on his side, and that the situation was complicated by the fact that two Republicans have self-quarantined.
+The GOP holds a slim 53-47 majority in the Senate, with Vice President Mike Pence the possible tiebreaking vote.

 Speaking after McConnell, Senate Minority Leader Chuck Schumer, D-N.Y., complained that Republicans had sought "no input" from Democrats, and asserted that no Democrats had even seen the bill.